Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 List of bugs and how did you fix them

 ## Deployment
 #### Creating Repository on GitHub
-- First make sure you are signed into [Github](https://github.com/) and go to the code institutes template, which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+1. First make sure you are signed into [Github](https://github.com/) and go to the code institutes template, which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
-- Then click on **use this template** and select **Create a new repository** from the drop-down.
+2. Then click on **use this template** and select **Create a new repository** from the drop-down.
 Enter the name for the repository and click **Create repository from template**.
-- Once the repository was created, I clicked the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.
+3. Once the repository was created, I clicked the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.

 #### Deloying on Github
 The site was deployed to Github Pages using the following method:
-- Go to the Github repository.
+1. Go to the Github repository.
-- Navigate to the 'settings' tab.
+2. Navigate to the 'settings' tab.
-- Using the 'select branch' dropdown menu, choose 'main'.
+3. Using the 'select branch' dropdown menu, choose 'main'.
-- Click 'save'.
+4. Click 'save'.

 ## Credits
 ### Special thanks:
-David Bowers - for mentoring & general support and motivation and help to get brilliant ideas flowwing.
+- David Bowers - for mentoring & general support and motivation and help to get brilliant ideas flowwing.
-Marco - for support & continuous guidence.
+- Marco - for support & continuous guidence.
-Kyle - supportive husband by taking on my slack to allow me the time to create this project and for not letting me give up.
+- Kyle - supportive husband by taking on my slack to allow me the time to create this project and for not letting me give up.

 ### List of used resources:
 This project has been hevaily influenced by code institute learning resourses and LMS content and use of boostrap systems.

 ### Images:
-StockSnap, Pixels.com, kamboompics.com, unsplash & pixabay.
+-StockSnap, Pixels.com, kamboompics.com, unsplash & pixabay.
+-Photo's by:
-Photo's by Matt Moloney, Tiko Giorgadze, Kristina Paukshtite,  Valeria Boltneva, Lisa Fotios, ttonbro studio, Adrienne Andersen, cottonbro studio, solod_sha, Brandon Richardson, Rune Enstad, Giorgio Trovato, Andreas160578, Chelson Tamares, Viktorya  Sergeeva, Andrea Mosti, Artem Podrez.
+Matt Moloney, Tiko Giorgadze, Kristina Paukshtite,  Valeria Boltneva, Lisa Fotios, ttonbro studio, Adrienne Andersen, cottonbro studio, solod_sha, Brandon Richardson, Rune Enstad, Giorgio Trovato, Andreas160578, Chelson Tamares, Viktorya  Sergeeva, Andrea Mosti, Artem Podrez.

 ------